tensorflow/community/rfcs/20190116-embedding-partitioned-variable.md

 The implementations details may subject to change.
 The saving and restoring of `ShardedVariable` should be similar.

+In parameter server architecture, model variables can sometimes be `AggregatingVariable` with a underlying `ShardedVariable` or `ParititionedVariable`; in mirrored architecture, variables can also sometimes be `MirroredVariable` with `ShardedVariable`.
+In these cases, we'll need to update `AggregatingVariable` and `MirroredVariable`'s `_gather_saveables_for_checkpoint` method.
+The details are not discussed here.

 ### Post-TF 2.0 Work